Casa Jesús y Ulrike

 Team: Tridim, Luz + Forma

-A key feature of the house is its commitment to sustainability.
-Consequently, the house operates entirely on electricity, with most of it sourced from solar panels installed over the hallway.
-The pool is also heated using solar heaters, wastewater is treated and infiltrated into the ground, and the roofs are covered with vegetation to enhance the interior’s thermal properties.
-Additionally, construction beams were recycled for use in the roofing system, furniture, and other elements.
+Sustainability is a key feature of the design, making the house not only aesthetically pleasing but also environmentally responsible.
+It operates entirely on electricity, with most of the energy coming from solar panels installed over the hallway.
+The pool is heated using solar heaters, and wastewater is treated and infiltrated into the ground, minimizing the home's environmental impact.
+The roofs are covered with vegetation to help regulate the home's interior temperature and improve its thermal efficiency.
+In addition, construction beams have been recycled for use in the roofing system, furniture, and other elements, reinforcing the commitment to reducing waste and reusing materials.
+Through this combination of minimalist design and sustainable practices, Casa Jesús y Ulrike offers a model of thoughtful, eco-friendly living.

 Anterior